tgstoecker/MuWU/README.md

 `snakemake --use-conda --cores xx --conda-prefix conda_envs -np`

 Run the workflow:
-`snakemake --use-conda --cores xx --conda-prefix conda_envs`
+`snakemake --use-conda --cores xx` or

-`--conda-prefix conda_envs` will look for/install the environments in a directory called `conda_envs/`.
+`snakemake --cores xx`  (when using the singularity container)

+Using the latter command (without `--use-conda`) will expect all software to be readily available and in your $PATH.
-This is especially important if you should use the singularity container.
-Here the main software and test folder all have their respective environments **already installed** in such a directory.
+Here the main software and test folder all have their respective environments **already installed**.
 If you omit this parameter snakemake/conda will try to download & install all required software which the container was specifically build for to already to contain.
+Of course this is exactly the behaviour you want if you cloned MuWU here from github and want all the dependencies to be installed at runtime.

 ## Outputs